readable111/Crop-Hero/MPM/mpm.md

 *Author: Tyler*

 To push your changes to the server, use either the git cli, or the git GUI that can be downloaded.
 Add your modified files to be commited, run the `git commit` command, and then push to the remote branch desired using `git push origin <branch>`

+#### User Authentication <a name="user_authentication">
+*Author: Tyler*
+User Authentication is notoriously difficult and a large security risk.
+Rather than ris leaking emails, password, and other PII, the app uses a third party authentication service called Auth0.
+Auth0 uses several verified services in order to verify user identity, such as google or microsoft.

+On the Auth0 dashboard, we can manage the users in our systems and their information.
+By hosting the user authentication on a trusted third party service, we avoid the problem of having our small team writing a vulnerablility into the system, and we leave the storage of sensitive information in the hands of a trusted service.

+The documentatoin for the Auth0 authentication services can be found here https://auth0.github.io/react-native-auth0/ , and additional documentation located here, https://auth0.com/docs/quickstart/native/react-native/interactive.
+Essentially,

 ## Installation & Setup <a name="setup"></a>
 ### Preparing The Development Environment <a name="prep_dev_environ"></a>